Sha3-git/Cosmic-Cafe/Readme.md

 Download and install the distributions or your system type -- either pc or mac.
 Extract the zip file and find and launch the game executeable.
 Save file can manually be deleted in the files if you want to restart a fresh game.
+# How to play the game

+> Players must unlock recipes to craft drinks and serve customers to earn money.
+> Utilize the recipe summon feature to unlock recipes with a 50% chance
+> Game orders are automatically refreshed once all ordersare completed or canceled

 ## Directories
 * Web distribution [Cosmic Cafe](https://quinette.itch.io/cosmic-cafe)